AlxHnr/nano-backup/HACKING.md

 when the program terminates, even if this happens via die() or dieErrno().
 See the documentation of mpAlloc() for more informations.

-Data with a shorter lifetime than the program is not managed by the memory pool.
+Data with a shorter lifetime than the program has to be managed manually.
 The drawback of this is that such data will leak if the program aborts with an error:

 ```c
 void *foo = sMalloc(100);